 With influences from all over the world, and in turn influencing the whole world too, New Zealand food seems to be ever evolving.
-While the recipes remain traditional, it is the flavours, the art of cooking, and the innovation that takes those homemade delicacies and makes them gourmet.
+While the recipes remain traditional, it is the flavors, the art of cooking, and the innovation that takes those homemade delicacies and makes them gourmet.
 Food is quite an intimate affair here.
 You will often see families cooking together, and having meals together.
-Since their culture is also more of sharing, rather than one plate per person, you will find most restaurants serving a generous portion of New Zealand cuisines.
+Since their culture is also more of sharing, rather than one plate per person, you will find most restaurants serving a generous portion of New Zealand cuisine.

 The best way to enjoy a meal in New Zealand is to have a family dinner.
 Considered to be the best meal of the day, it is quite an affair in this country.
 Pile up your plate with delicacies like and gorge on the meat!
 If it is vegetarian, or even vegan food that you are looking for, you are in for a pleasant surprise.

-Tracing the steps of New Zealand Cuisines
+About New Zealand Cuisines

 Since the food in Australia and New Zealand is quite similar, you will find many dishes to be the same.
 But in actuality, both the countries prepare the dishes differently, and both are definitely worth indulging in!
 Here are some of the best delicacies of New Zealand that you must try on your trip here.

 - Colonial Goose